Ashwagandha Boosts Testosterone, Muscle Size and Strength

 They measured muscle recovery levels by testing blood levels of creatine kinase.
 This is a marker for muscle injury – which increases after strenuous workouts.

-All these were measured prior to and after the two months of Withania supplementation.
+The subjects were measured prior to and after the two months of Withania supplementation.

 The research found that those who took the Ashwagandha were significantly stronger after the eight weeks.
 The Ashwagandha group bench-pressed an average of 46 kilos (101 lbs) while the placebo group benched an average of 25 kilos (55 lbs).